gchers/fbleau/README.md

 `fbleau` can scale the individual values of the system's output ("features") in the `[0,1]` interval by specifying the `--scale` flag.

-By default, `fbleau` uses a number of threads equal to the number of CPUs.
-To limit this number, you can use `--nprocs`.

 An option `--distance` is available to select the desired distance metric for nearest neighbor methods.